 What is a Break Tank Dishwasher?

-A Break tank may be fitted to a commercial dishwasher to prevent any possible back flow of dirty water (containing food debris, contaminates, bacteria etc). from the machine into the fresh water mains supply.
+A Break tank may be fitted to a commercial dishwasher to prevent any possible backflow of dirty water (containing food debris, contaminants, bacteria etc.). from the machine into the fresh water mains supply.
 They are installed into machines to ensure that there is no chance of contaminating fresh water supply.

 How Does a Break Tank Dishwasher Work?